 - Bolt is spinning (soft softwood or hole is worn out) -> Do not overtighten and check if the tree house bolt is screwed in far enough to take the load.
 If there is any doubt, there is the possibility to strengthen the screw with accessories “Cable Suspension” or “Strut GTS +”.
 If necessary, a new bolt must be fitted.

-- When trying to loosen the nut, the screw turns out -> oil the nut and open it with a jerk.
+- When trying to loosen the nut, the screw turns out -> oil the nut, hit the Nut hard with a hammer and open it with a jerk.
 If this is still not possible: Hold the screw shaft with a pipe wrench and loosen the nut.

 - Black KTL coating comes off -> not too bad, statically harmless, can be visually touched up with black spray paint.